DipankerSingh/Latent-Dirichlet-Allocation-LDA-/README.md

  * a probabilistic generative model
  * for the classification of documents based on topic proportions and word proportions using Latent Dirichlet Allocation
  * the Bayesian Inference used Collapsed Gibbs sampling
  * faster convergence than a conventional Gibbs sampler and low error ratio
+ * Reference : Thomas L. Griffiths and Mark Steyvers Finding Scientific Topics (2004)